 Taking inspiration from its view over the Tower of London, Rotunda’s Crown Jewels Afternoon Tea celebrates the most visited artefacts in Britain.
 While the classically British finger sandwiches like egg mayonnaise with truffle oil or minted cucumber are expectedly delicious, the main affair is courtesy of the restaurant’s executive pastry chef who has created a selection of pastries inspired by the Crown Jewels themselves.
 A Griotte Amarena cherry and liquorice macaron topped with silver jewel is among the array of tasty delights.
 Of course, homemade scones with seasonal jams and Devonshire clotted cream are the closing event.
 For an afternoon tea fit for a royal, book a private roof terrace where the British pastime can be enjoyed overlooking the iconic landmark and the River Thames. £35pp. fourseasons.com

-As well as my perfectly chilled glass of prosecco, I went for the ‘Thirst Quenching” tea, which is a blend of strong green tea bursting with hints of pineapple.
+The OXO Tower has been a recognisable London institution since it was built in the 1900s, but what’s inside it is by no means antiquated.
+The OXO Tower Restaurant has tapped into the undeniably huge spike in demand for plant-powered food by launching a vegan afternoon tea.
 The creativity behind this menu is clear and appeals to vegans and non-vegans alike.
 If you’re not completely stuffed from the array of sandwiches on the first tier, which includes homemade ‘cheese’ and pickle and golden beetroot with aged balsamic in rosemary Russian rye bread, continue on with the second tier which holds an ‘avocado shot’ made with creamy avo and almond, chestnut and mushroom ‘sausage’ rolls, and Bajis packed with flavours I’d never tasted before.
 All this is to be enjoyed with the homemade piccalilli, and a minty-coconutty dip.
-The sweet selection includes scones with clotted ‘cream’ and jam, mini lemon ‘meringue’ pies which I found largely lighter and fluffier than the desert’s non-vegan counterpart, and about three other delightful treats.
-To top it all off, the view from the OXO Tower Restaurant, along with the ultra-friendly staff, make this afternoon tea experience a memorable one. £45pp (including a glass of prosecco).
-Book your table by calling 020 7803 3888, emailing [email protected] or booking online at harveynichols.com.
+The sweet selection, meanwhile, includes scones with clotted ‘cream’ and jam, and mini lemon ‘meringue’ pies – perfectly light and fluffy.
+To top it all off, the view from the OXO Tower Restaurant, along with the ultra-friendly staff, make this afternoon tea experience a memorable one. £45pp (including a glass of prosecco). harveynichols.com.
 Reviewed by Kerri Stolerman.

 Served since 1910, Afternoon Tea at The Goring in Victoria is particularly special.
 As the only hotel to hold a Royal Warrant from HM The Queen for hospitality services, you can be absolutely certain that everything upon your visit will be impeccable.
 The afternoon tea is classic in style, reflecting The Goring’s dedication to tradition as the only luxury hotel in London still owned and run by the family that built it.
 Why mess with perfection?
 Expect dainty and delicate finger sandwiches, homemade scones and pastries, and unparalleled service.
 Enjoy your tea in the garden during the summer months for a quintessentially English experience.
 From £49 per person, every day. thegoring.com

 The team behind the afternoon tea in the elegant Chinoiserie at Jumeirah Carlton Tower in Belgravia have been awarded the coveted number one spot in ‘Afternoon Tea of the Year 2018’.
 The competition process had stringent timings and, due to the fact that they didn’t have access to a freezer, even involved the team biking their sorbet from their hotel kitchen to the competition’s headquarters – dedication to the cause.
 It is easy to see how they nabbed their prize – the mouthwatering Symphony Afternoon Tea is not only a feast for the senses but also a clever concept, fashioned on the four movements of a symphonic orchestral experience.
 It was further inspired by the resident harpist who serenades guests in the Chinoiserie as they enjoy the afternoon tea.